utelle/wxsqlite3/readme.md

 The following people have contributed to **wxSQLite3**:

+- Vadim Zeitlin (revision of the build system)
 - Francesco Montorsi (enhancement of the build system)
 - Neville Dastur (enhancement of the method TableExists)
 - Tobias Langner (RAII class for managing transactions)